 Past Women's Big Bash League Winners

-Of the eight Women's Big Bash League teams, six of those have been crowned champions which considering there have only been ten previous seasons shows that this is a competitive tournament.
+Of the eight Women's Big Bash League teams, seven have been crowned champions, which, considering there have only been eleven previous seasons, shows that this is a competitive tournament.

-The Perth Scorchers (WBBL07) and Melbourne Renegades (WBBL10) are the other teams to have won the championship which leaves just the Hurricanes and Stars as the only two winless teams.
+The Perth Scorchers (WBBL07), Melbourne Renegades (WBBL10) and Hobart Hurricanes (WBBL11) are the other teams to have won the championship, which leaves just the Melbourne Stars as the only winless team.

 WBBL Team Historical Records

-The table below shows the record of each team in the WBBL since the tournament creation.
+The table below shows the record of each team in the WBBL since the tournament's creation.

 Women's Big Bash League Team Records and Statistics